sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-06-13-the_document.md

 Please stare very intently at these photos, as well as my face.
 We're going to--"

-Bob heard a beep from the machine, and then the world went white.
+Mitch heard a beep from the machine, and then the world went white.